Funds with Cumulative Availability

 Annual and Cumulative Stafford Loan limits

 The Federal Stafford Loan program has both annual and cumulative (lifetime) maximums.
 Annual limits are determined by your grade level and cumulative maximums depend on whether you are an undergraduate or graduate student.
-Click here for more information.
+Read more about Annual and Cumulative Stafford Loan Limits.

 Other types of limits may apply to your overall award or to combinations of funds.
 For instance fee remissions (reduction in your tuition) may come from a variety of departments on campus, but when taken as a whole, can never exceed your total tuition.